Spartathlon

-Spartathlon is a 246 km ultramarathon race held annually in Greece since 1983, between Athens and Sparti, the modern town on the site of ancient Sparta.
-The Spartathlon is based on the run of Pheidippides, who ran from Athens to Sparta before the Battle of Marathon in a day and a half to seek aid against the Persians.
+Spartathlon is a 246 km ultramarathon race held annually in Greece since 1983, between Athens and Sparta, the modern town on the site of ancient Sparta.
+The Spartathlon is based on the run of Pheidippides, an Athenian messenger who travelled from Athens to Sparta before the Battle of Marathon in a day and a half to seek aid against the Persians.
 Five Royal Air Force officers attempted the course in 1982 and the competition was started the next year.
-The winner of the first Spartathlon, Yiannis Kouros, still holds the record for fastest time at 20 hours and 25 minutes.

-As the race grew more popular, stringent entry criteria were implemented to ensure participants were fit enough to run the course.
-The race has 75 checkpoints where race officials disqualify runners who fail to meet time cutoffs or who are too tired to continue.
+Considered one of the most difficult ultramarathons because of its stringent cutoff times, hilly terrain, limited crew support opportunities and hot weather, the race has gained exceptional popularity, attracting runners from each continent.
+Entry spots are also highly coveted as organizers limit the field to 400, forcing most applicants into a lottery.

+Spartathletes must run from Athens along the coast of the Megara Gulf, across the Isthmus of Corinth and over Mount Parthenion before descending into Sparta, passing through 75 check points.

 Origin

 The Spartathlon aims to trace the footsteps of Pheidippides, an Athenian messenger sent to Sparta in 490 BC to seek help against the Persians in the Battle of Marathon.
 Pheidippides, according to an account by Greek historian Herodotus, arrived in Sparta the day after he departed.
 Herodotus wrote: "On the occasion of which we speak when Pheidippides was sent by the Athenian generals, and, according to his own account, saw Pan on his journey, he reached Sparta on the very next day after quitting the city of Athens."

 Based on this account, John Foden, an officer of the Royal Air Force and a long distance runner, went to Greece in 1982 with four officers to test whether it was possible to cover the nearly 250 kilometres (155 miles) in a day and a half (36 hours).
 Three of them were successful in completing the distance: Foden himself in 37 hours and 37 minutes; John Scholtens in 34:30, and John McCarthy in 39:00.
 The following year a team of enthusiastic supporters (British, Greek and other nationalities) based at the British Hellenic Chamber of Commerce in Athens and led by Philhellene Michael Callaghan organised the running of the first Open International Spartathlon Race.
 The event was run under the auspices of SEGAS, the Hellenic Amateur Athletics Association.
 Forty-four men and one woman from twelve countries were entered into the first Spartathlon in 1983.